A Boot Shaped Coaching Glass c1800

 Old Glass By O. N. Wilkinson – Plate 102.

 A fabulous piece of antique novelty glassware.
-The standard texts all claim that these were first made to ridicule John Stuart 3rd Earl of Bute and prime minister responsible for the imposition of "cider tax".
-His relationship with Frederick Price of Wales and as tutor for his son who was to become George 111 was widely ridiculed.
-Bute was seen as moving in elevated circles and promoted above his station.
-He was the first Scot to act as Prime Minister following the union.
+The standard texts all claim that these were first made to ridicule John Stuart 3rd Earl of Bute but this fails the common sense test.
+His relationship with Frederick Price of Wales and as tutor for his son who was to become George 111 was widely ridiculed at the time.
+Bute was seen as moving in elevated circles and to have been promoted above his station.
+He was the first Scot to act as Prime Minister following the act of Union.
 He is also alleged to have had an affair with the Dowager Princess of Wales, the widow of prince Frederick.
 Enough reasons to be satirised for decades.
 If only our dalliance with Scottish PMs had ended with Ramsay MacDonald.
+Bute was PM for just one year 1762-63 and died in 1792.
+The ridicule would have ended with his fall from grace and not half a century later.

 The truth is that boot shaped trick glasses are known from the 16th century and were made in Venice and the Netherlands.
 They were still being made in England in the middle of the 19th century, not as trick glasses nor items with a satirical purpose.
 It is rather more mundane.